hsnahim/hsnahim/README.md

 - I am a computer science student.
 I enjoy writing poems and reflective texts about my life and the things that happen to me.
 I am a very reflective person and I like to be in the presence of people.

+- Give me a function and i will be functional

 - Thanks for visiting.

 - Enjoy it!! o/